Nvrusha/Java-learnings/README.md

 ## 🎯 Purpose
 This repository serves as:

-1.A learning log of my Java programming journey.
+1. A learning log of my Java programming journey.

-2.A reference for anyone also learning Java, with various examples and exercises.
+2. A reference for anyone also learning Java, with various examples and exercises.

-3.A way to document my progress and gradually build a solid foundation.
+3. A way to document my progress and gradually build a solid foundation.

 ## 📌 How to Use This Repo
 Feel free to:

-1.Explore and browse different topics.
+1. Explore and browse different topics.

-2.Fork the repository if you'd like to experiment or add to the code.
+2. Fork the repository if you'd like to experiment or add to the code.

-3.Raise issues or share feedback — learning together is better! 😊
+3. Raise issues or share feedback — learning together is better! 😊

 ## Happy coding! 🚀